 The top of the mountain only has one or a few routes.
 From here, your overview and transparency are complete.
 The top of the mountain represents PEFCR – Product Environmental Footprint Category Rules.
 These are specific LCA rules that apply to a specific product category.
 It is the goal of the EU to develop a PEFCR for all product categories, and right now, they are working on a PEFCR for furniture.

-We at Målbar, attend hearings and meetings and follow the process closely to take the opportunity to comment and give recommendations.
+We at Målbar are part of the EU Data Working Group and follow the process closely to take the opportunity to comment and give recommendations.
 We strive to always stay updated.

 ISO and PEF – technical similarities and differences